azampagl/express-boilerplate/README.md

 While developing, turn on cake dev mode to automatically convert your .coffee files into .js files and place them in the "/app" folder.

     ./cake dev

+In addition, make sure that CodeKit is activated on your "/public/default" folder (or whatever theme is currently activated).
+CodeKit will automatically convert CoffeeScript files to minified JavaScript ("/public/{theme}/coffee" => "/public/{theme}/js") and Less files to normal minified stylesheets ("/public/{theme}/less" => "/public/{theme}/css").

 ### Testing